|

 do you want it?"

-Legolas leant forwardhis belly tense and his testicles,
+Legolas leaned forwardhis belly tense and his testicles,

 drawn up against his body, beautifully tight.
 Eowyn cupped her

-But it was too late: he suddenly held his penis over her breasts
+But it was too late; he held himself over her breasts and, with

-and, with a groan torn from deep inside him, covered her in gouts
+a groan torn from deep inside him, covered her in gouts of pearly

 The moment his warm seed splashed across her body, Eowyn came,